Tuesday, November 17, 2015

 OZAMIZ CITY, MISAMIS OCCIDENTAL AND PAGADIAN CITY, ZAMBOANGA DEL SUR

-We were told by Julian that Msgr.
-Max prepared for a beach outing as I requested.
-So after breakfast we right away went for our short city tour so we could catch up with Max.
 We first visited the cathedral.
-We also went up the choir loft to look at the pipe organ that was recently repaired.
-By its size, I think this would be biggest pipe organ outside of Manila.
-Aside from the keyboard near the organ, another keyboard was placed near the altar where the choir now usually sing.
-Met for a moment the parish priest who is also the diocesan oeconomus.
+We also went up to the choir loft to see the pipe organ that had recently been repaired.
+Judging from its size, I think this might be the biggest pipe organ outside Manila.
+Aside from the keyboard near the organ, another keyboard has been placed near the altar, where the choir now usually sings.
+We also met briefly the parish priest, who is also the diocesan oeconomus.

-We made a short stop at the Gaisano mall to buy some shirts.
-Then we went to the port where we visited the Cotta or Virgen sa Cotta which is a shrine of the Immaculate Conception, the bas relief of which is attached to the wall of the fort.
-It is like the outdoor shrine of Pilar in Zamboanga.
-Known to be miraculous, the Cotta attracts several pilgrims every day.
-The feast day of the Cotta is every July 16 which is the feast of the Our Lady of Mt.
-Carmel.
-Our guide was saying that since the place is a public land masses before were said not only by the Catholics but also by the Aglipayans.
-Now, the Aglipayans just retained their donation box which is situated at the entrance to the image of the Immaculate Conception, while that of the Catholics is at the exit of the shrine.
+The feast day of the Cotta is celebrated every July 16, the feast of Our Lady of Mount Carmel.
+Our guide mentioned that since the place is on public land, Masses before were said not only by Catholics but also by the Aglipayans.
+Now the Aglipayans have retained only their donation box, which is situated at the entrance to the image of the Immaculate Conception, while the Catholics have theirs at the exit of the shrine.

 Airport of Ozamiz.